If a tooth's nerve becomes infected or starts to decay, our Mississauga endodontist may suggest a root canal procedure to restore it.

 Tenderness and/or swelling

 Our endodontist can determine the cause of the issue and can recommend treatment.
-Call or visit our office if you think you may need a root canal.
+Book an appointment if you think you may need a root canal.